top of page

 If you are happy to have your health information included in the Registry, you do not have to do

-database.
-This will happen approximately two weeks after you have received this information sheet.
+secure database.
+This will happen approximately four weeks after you have received this

-Additional information will be added each time you visit your doctor or at periodical intervals.
+information sheet.
+Additional information will be added each time you visit your doctor or at

 The study doctor and research staff will review your medical records and collect the following